cosinekitty/sapphire/README.md

 operating and using CPU time.
 Clicking on the power button toggles between on and off.
 When the power is off, the button goes dark and Elastika stops producing sound.
 In this off state, Elastika uses almost zero CPU time.
+Entering the off state also causes all the balls to return to their starting positions and to have their velocities set to zero.
+Thus when Elastika is powered back on, it restarts from an initially quiet state.

 Beneath the button is a power gate input.
 When connected, the gate input takes precedence over the power button.
 The power gate input thus allows you to automate turning Elastika on and off.

+Whether you use the power button or the input gate for controlling power, there is an anti-click linear ramp of 1/400 of a second.
+In other words, when you turn Elastika off, the output volume fades out over 1/400 of a second before turning off.
+When you turn Elastika back on, the output level is faded back in over 1/400 of a second.
+Thus the maximum speed at which you can cycle Elastika completely on and off is 200 Hz.